Our rundown of the ten best things to do in south-east Ireland, ranked in order.

 8. Loftus Hall, Co.
 Wexford – the most haunted place in Wexford

-If you’re a fan of getting spooked, this tourist favourite is for you.
+If you’re a fan of getting spooked, this is tops the list of things to do in Wexford.
 Located on the Hook peninsula this house is most famous for its ghost story which detailed the supposed visit of the devil.
 A visit which resulted in the incurable madness of Anne Tottenham.

 Address: Hook Head, New Ross, Co.
 Wexford, Ireland